How to upgrade PHP version and increase server limits

-On a very few hosts, like GoDaddy, Hostgator and 1&1 basic plan, you can experience issues as Demo Content import failure, empty page content, skin not being saved, incomplete page rendering, etc. All these problems are caused by the fact that the base host plan of these hosts doesn’t meet the minimum Server Requirements to work with a modern WordPress theme.
+On a very few hosts, like GoDaddy, Hostgator or 1&1 basic plan, you can experience issues as Demo Content import failure, empty page content, skin not being saved, incomplete page rendering, etc. All these problems are caused by the fact that the base host plan of these hosts doesn’t meet the minimum Server Requirements to work with a modern WordPress theme.
 For example, the Memory Limit of these hosts is too low, approximately 40MB.
-In the official WordPress documentation is suggested at least to use 256MB, even if 128MB is sufficient to run Kalium Theme smoothly.
+In the official WordPress documentation, it is suggested to use at least 256MB, even though 128MB is sufficient to run our themes smoothly.

 How to increase the limits

 Most of the problems are caused by the WP Memory Limit.
 The WP Memory Limit is the maximum amount of memory (RAM) that your site can use at one time.
 When you reach your Memory Limit, you’ll encounter a fatal error.
 Several things consume memory, such as WordPress itself, the theme you’re using, and the plugins installed on your site.
 Basically, the more content and features you add to your site, the bigger your memory limit has to be.

 You can increase/set any PHP parameter with GoDaddy create a new file named php.ini (if you already have php.ini edit the file) and add this line to that file.
 Wait a few minutes to take effect:

 max_execution_time = 120 memory_limit = 128M post_max_size = 64M upload_max_filesize = 64M max_input_time = 60 max_input_vars = 3000

 Note that this takes action if your hosting plan permits to increase values, please note that sometimes the host limit you and even if you update these values the modification does not take action.
 They are very strict with their memory limit and one of the few hosts that have such a low limit which causes this problem.
 In case please contact GoDaddy to increase the PHP memory limit.